infinum/qa-handbook/Knowledge/QA glossary.md

 ### B

-- **Backlog** - a list of tasks/requirements for a software product in development.
-If something is in the backlog it is usually low on the priority list.
 - **Backlog refinement** - the activity of creating and refining product backlog items, estimating and prioritizing them.
 - **Ballpark estimate** - a ballpark estimate or figure is a number that is a guess, but one that you believe is near the correct number.
 - **Bash** - command language and shell.